buildpacks/rfcs/text/0000-stack-buildpacks.md

 ### Providing Mixins

-A stack buildpack MAY define a set of mixins it provides in either of two ways:

-1. Statically in the `buildpack.toml`
-1. Dynamically in the Build Plan.

 A stack buildpack MAY define a set of stack specific mixins in the `buildpack.toml` with the following schema:

 ```